IBM/blockchain-network-on-kubernetes/README.md

 **Query**

 Chaincode was instantiated with the values as `{ a: 100, b: 200 }`.
-Let’s query for the value of `a` to make sure the chaincode was properly instantiated.
+Let’s query to `or1peer1` for the value of `a` to make sure the chaincode was properly instantiated.

   ![](images/first-query.png)

 **Invoke**

-Now let’s move 20 from `a` to `b`.
-A new transaction will be generated and upon successful completion of transaction state will get updated.
+Now let’s submit a request to `org2peer1` to move 20 from `a` to `b`.
+A new transaction will be generated and upon successful completion of transaction, state will get updated.

   ![](images/invoke.png)

 **Query**

 Let’s confirm that our previous invocation executed properly.
 We initialized the key `a` with a value of 100 and just removed 20 with our previous invocation.
 Therefore, a query against `a` should show 80 and a query against `b` should show 220.
+Now issue the query request to `org3peer1` and `org4peer1` as shown.

   ![](images/second-query.png)